-Dr. Bagshaw is an intensive care physician, an Associate Professor in the Departments of Critical Care Medicine, Faculty of Medicine and Dentistry and School of Public Health at the University of Alberta and a Canada Research Chair in Critical Care Nephrology.
-He received his M.D. from the University of Calgary, and went on to complete subspecialty training in Internal Medicine and Critical Care both at the University of Calgary.
-He also completed an MSc in Epidemiology the Department of Community Health Sciences at the University of Calgary.
-He further completed post-doctoral training in Critical Care Nephrology at the Austin Hospital in Melbourne Australia.
-His research bridges clinical trials, health services research and operations management across several themes in critically ill patients including acute kidney injury, vulnerable and frail patients and ICU organization.
+Dr. Bagshaw is an intensive care physician, the Scientific Director for the Critical Care Strategic Clinical Network, Professor and Chair of the Department of Critical Care Medicine, Faculty of Medicine and Dentistry, University of Alberta, and a Canada Research Chair in Critical Care Nephrology.
+He received his M.D. from the University of Calgary and went on to complete subspecialty training in Internal Medicine and Critical Care, both at the University of Calgary, He also completed an MSc in Epidemiology with the Department of Community Health Sciences at the University of Calgary.
+He further completed post-doctoral training in Critical Care Nephrology at the Austin Hospital in Melbourne, Australia.
+His research bridges clinical trials, health services research and operations management across several themes in critically ill patients, including acute kidney injury, vulnerable and frail patients, and ICU organization.

 Department: Department of Critical Care Medicine

 Areas of Expertise: Critical Care, Nephrology, Frailty, ICU Organization, Quality of Care, Health Services Research, Clinical Trials

 2019-2021; A Pragmatic, Stepped-wedge, Cluster-randomized, Registry-embedded Implementation Trial of an Evidence- informed Change in Practice from Liberal to Conservative 02 Therapy in Critically III Mechanically Ventilated Patients (OXY-ICU); SPOR – Pragmatic Clinical Trial Demonstration Project Grant $100,000; PI: Sean Bagshaw